JosedaMachine/rvr/README.md

 # Redes para Videojuegos
-Repository created for the realization of the practices of the subject of Networks for Videogames.
+Repository created for the practices resolution of the subject Networks for Videogames.
 Done by:
 Jose Daniel Rave Robayo
 Aarón Nauzet Moreno Sosa